Proposal for a Conference on Commons-Oriented Economics

 1. Tom Walker: Towards a Labor Commons through Social Accounting, through seeing Employment as a Common Pool Resource

-2. Paul Hartzog: General Theory of Unemployment
+2. Paul B. Hartzog: General Theory of Unemployment

 3. Jaroslav Vanek, labour cooperative economics, [Jaroslav_Vanek_on_Cooperative_Economics]